Muscle imbalance is a common cause.

 If you do this, the tighter side will have to lengthen.
 As opposed to slacking off and letting the other side take most of the “responsibility.”

-For example try and exercise called ~Certainty~, targeting the pectineus muscle and see if both sides feel and look the same.
+This ZST called ~Certainty~ targets the pectineus muscle.
+Try this technique and see if both sides feel and look the same.

-Interested in full mastering a split, with every muscle properly stretched?
-Try our programs:
+Interested in full mastery of a split, with every muscle properly stretched?
+Click on the picture below to find out more about our EasyFlexibility Side Splits programs:

 Share this post